octaos/php-integration/index.md

 ##### 6.2.3.3 Crediting a (partially) delivered order using WebPay::deliverOrder
 To credit an order use the setCreditInvoice(invoiceId) method when delivering an order.
 Add an order row made out to the amount to be credited to the deliver order request.
 A credit invoice with the order rows specified will be issued to the customer.

 When crediting a delivered order, you are really crediting an invoice.
-This means that if you i.e. partially delivered an order, and then need to credit the entire order, you will need to make several crerequests, as a credit invoice amount can't exceed the individual invoice total amount.
+This means that if you i.e. partially delivered an order, and then need to credit the entire order, you will need to make several credit requests, as a credit invoice amount can't exceed the individual invoice total amount.

 The invoice id received will point to the new credit invoice itself, and the original invoice will be be credited at Svea by the specified amount.
 Note that the original order row status will not change, the as the request operates on the invoice, not the order in itself.